-In spite of rising manufacturing costs, China remains the destination of choice for many US & Canadian companies who wish to keep their production or finished goods costs at a minimum and gain greater market share at home.
-This will likely be the case for many years to come because of China's skilled labor pool, its state-of-the-art technology and delivery capabilities and the relatively favorable margins it still offers.
+In spite of rising manufacturing costs, China remains attractive to many US & Canadian companies who wish to keep their production or finished goods costs at a minimum and gain greater market share at home.
+This will likely be the case for at least another generation because of China's skilled labor pool, its state-of-the-art technology and delivery capabilities and the relatively favorable margins it still offers.
 Yet it has never been more difficult to do business in China than it is now.
 Wider government regulation of light industry, new labor laws, RMB valuation, nationalism - these are just some of the obstacles that US & Canadian companies face nowadays when they make product in China.
-Companies, therefore, need to improve their understanding of China and their supply chain within China in order to retain their competitive edge at home.

 A small company in Ann Arbor, MI. has a popular line of kitchen soft goods.
 The company has one supplier in Dongguan, China making their product but costs keep rising while product quality is inconsistent.
 The company realizes that it must find alternative suppliers in order to maintain quality and margins.
-The company would also like to source more product in China because it has identified a niche market for its line at home.
 Yet no one in the Ann Arbor office speaks Chinese or has spent any length of time in China, and the company's management does not know how to extend its reach in China.

-A four-year-old decorative accessories company in Toronto has a large order from a nationally recognized high-end retailer.
-The order could put the Toronto company on the map, but the Key Accounts Sales Manager is apprehensive because some of the samples from China have not been made to specification.
-She is also worried because the communication with the vendor has been slow and incomplete.
-As the production date nears, she is not confident in what the vendor will load into the container.
+A childrens’ products company in Columbus, Ohio has a large order from a Big Box retailer.
+The order will put the Columbus company on the map, but the Key Accounts Sales Manager is apprehensive because some of the samples from China have not been good and communication with the vendor has left much to be desired.
+As the production date nears, the Sales Manager is not confident about what the vendor will load into the container.
 She thinks it would be a good idea for someone to go to China to oversee production.
-However, no one in the company knows much about China and the idea of sending someone over to spend two weeks at a rural factory is impractical.
+However, no one in the company has ever spent much time in China and the idea of sending someone over to spend two weeks at a rural factory is impractical.